microconfig/microconfig-quickstart/features.md

 ### Problem
 Your services usually require some additional 3rd party configuration files like a log configuration or a deploy script.
-It's easy if these files are same for everyone but what if they need to change a bit for each service or environment?
+It's easy if these files doesn't have difference for every service but what if you need to change them a bit for each service or environment?

 ### Solution
 Microconfig can use static templates and populate them with data unique for each service via placeholders.
 So you can keep your template in one place and then generate specific result for each service.

 `log template.xml`
 ```xml